CrypticSignal/video-quality-metrics/README.md

                         Specify a value for X (in the range 1-600)

 VMAF Arguments:
-  -n, --n-subsample <x>
+  -n <x>, --n-subsample <x>
-                        Set a value for libvmaf's n_subsample option if you only want the VMAF/SSIM/PSNR to be calculated for every nth frame.
+                        Set a value for libvmaf's n_subsample option if you only want the VMAF/PSNR to be calculated for every nth frame.
-                        Without this argument, VMAF/SSIM/PSNR scores will be calculated for every frame.
+                        Without this argument, VMAF/PSNR scores will be calculated for every frame.
   --n-threads N_THREADS
                         Specify the number of threads to use when calculating VMAF --phone-model         Enable VMAF phone model
+  -s SCALE, --scale SCALE
-  -s, --scale SCALE     Scale the transcoded video to match the resolution of the original video.
+                        Scale the transcoded video to match the resolution of the original video.
                         To ensure accurate VMAF scores, this is necessary if the transcoded video has a different resolution.
                         For example, if the original video is 1920x1980 and the transcoded video is 1280x720, you should specify:
                         -s 1920x1080